cmdelcarmen/AirBnB_clone/README.md

 - models/engine
   - file_storage.py - Contains class FileStorage that serializes objects to a JSON file, and deserializes JSON files to a python object.
 - console.py - The entry point of the command interpreter.
-- tests - Folder contains all unittests.
+- tests/ - Folder contains all unittests.